Russians in America: Unexpected Facts About How Russian Immigrants Affected the United States

 If you plunge into the XIX century, we will see how, during the civil war in the United States, serfdom in Russia was abolished.
 Abraavm Lincoln used the Russian example for several months preceding his declaration on the liberation of slaves.
 He asked the diplomats who had returned from St. Petersburg to talk about how Russia coped with the abolition of serfdom and how it could be useful to the United States.
 At that time, Russia became a model for the United States, changing the traditional roles of student and teacher.

-No less interesting is the information about how the US was affected by mass immigration from Russia in the late XIX - early XX centuries.
-Then about 3 million people moved.
+No less interesting is information about how the United States was influenced by mass immigration from Russia in the late 3th and early XNUMXth centuries.
+Then about XNUMX million people moved.
 These were mainly Jews, Russian Germans, Poles, as well as ethnic Russians.
-In the United States, they brought their understanding and attitude to the Russian Empire and how to build a new life in a new place.
-Undoubtedly, they had a bell effect on the States and actually created a country of the twentieth century.
-No European country has so many inhabitants whose ancestors were once Russian citizens.
+In the United States, they brought their understanding and attitude towards the Russian Empire and how to build a new life in a new place.
+Undoubtedly, they had a bell influence on the States and actually created the country of the twentieth century.
+No other European country has so many inhabitants whose ancestors were once Russian subjects.

-The most obvious influence on America of ours is the area of culture.
-It is known that in Hollywood, the first people in the film industry came from the Russian Empire.
-The three largest Hollywood studios Warner Bros., the 20th century Fox and Colunia Pictures were created by people who were born in the Russian Empire.
-Some of them came as a child to the USA, others as a teenager.
+Our most obvious influence on America is in the area of culture.
+It is known that in Hollywood the first people of the film industry came from the Russian Empire.
+The three largest Hollywood studios Warner Bros., 20th century Fox and Colunia Pictures were created by people who were born in the Russian Empire.
+Some of them came to the United States as a child, some as a teenager.

 On the subject: Seven Hollywood Stars with Ukrainian Roots